"I feel lost and grateful at the same time."

 "Coming to my class was good for me.
 It made me feel I was slowly getting back to a normal life, and my mind was occupied with good things in class.
 What happened to me and my family wasn’t easy."

 There's still a long road to recovery for Cristina and her family.
-We'll have an update on her soon - watch your mailbox!
 But she's walking down that road to recovery with confidence and greater optimism every day.

 And that's because of you.
 Your kindness and care have made the difference for this family, and others like them - and will continue to do so as the city continues to get back to normal.
 Thank you.

-The Literacy Advance Transition program has been stretched to capacity in recent weeks - and there's still more to do.
-As we start to move beyond urgent recovery needs, there'll be more and more requests for help with jobs, and more need for practical, work-related assistance.
+Literacy Advance Transition services were stretched to capacity in the weeks and months after Harvey - and there's still more to do.
+As we've moved beyond urgent recovery needs, there's been more and more requests for help with jobs, and more need for practical, work-related assistance.